-08 Nov What’s a Kosher Phone?
+08 Nov Kosher Phones

 The question reminds me of an old cartoon of mine:

-But don’t be too hard on yourself if you assume that a Kosher phone is something like this.
+But don’t be too hard on yourself if you assume that a kosher phone is something like this.
 I’m sure that’s something too.

-But in contemporary Hasidic parlance, Kosher phones are phones that have been restricted in some ways, so as to ensure that they don’t provide access to various apps and sites that are considered problematic.
-Some kosher phones might be modified smartphones, like the following: This smartphone has Waze, camera, calendar, weather and the “Seal of Trust”.
+But in contemporary Hasidic parlance, kosher phones are phones that have been restricted in some ways, so as to ensure that they don’t provide access to various apps and sites that are considered problematic.
+Some kosher phones might be modified smartphones, like the following: This smartphone has Waze, camera, calendar, weather, and the “Seal of Trust.”
 Although it is very restricted, with few apps and no browser, it is still a rather advanced phone.

 Here is the kosher version.
 It’s listed on Venishmartem, a website for recommending internet solutions for Orthodox Jews, as follows: